jhpyle/docassemble/_docs/functions.md

 stored on the server in an accessible place, then the information would no longer be protected, since someone who found the decryption key could decrypt the data.
-Thus, you would not want to store the result of [`get_user_secret()`] in the interview dictionary of an interview that sets [`multi_user`] to `True`.
-Also, even if your interview answers are encrypted, it is still a good idea to avoid storing passwords or decryption keys in an interview dictionary.
+Thus, you would not want to store the result of [`get_user_secret()`] in the [interview session dictionary] of an interview that sets [`multi_user`] to `True`.
+Also, even if your interview answers are encrypted, it is still a good idea to avoid storing passwords or decryption keys in an interview session dictionary.

 For an [API] version of this function, see [`/api/secret`].

 ## <a name="get_session_variables"></a>get_session_variables()

-The [`get_session_variables()`] function retrieves the interview dictionary for an interview.
+The [`get_session_variables()`] function retrieves the dictionary for an interview session.
 It has two required arguments: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`).
 In addition, it can take a third argument, an encryption key for decrypting the interview answers.
 If the interview is encrypted, the third argument is required.

 To get the interview filename for the current interview, and the session ID for the current interview session, you can use the [`user_info()`] function.

-However, note that if you want to get the interview dictionary for the current interview, you can simply use the [`all_variables()`] function.
+However, note that if you want to get the dictionary for the current interview session, you can simply use the [`all_variables()`] function.

 To obtain an encryption key, you can use [`get_user_secret()`].